-In my book, The Emotional Eater’s Repair Manual, the first two self-care skills I offer are designed to help you do just that.
-Self-Care Skill 1 is all about establishing the habit of self-connection: going inside regularly and checking in with your inner world of emotions, needs and thoughts.
+In both my books, The Emotional Eater’s Repair Manual and When Food Is Comfort, self-care skills I offer are designed to help you do just that.
+Practicing Self-Connection, you go inside regularly and check in with your inner world of emotions, needs and thoughts.
 You continually monitor your internal world.
 Just like a master mechanic, you listen for signals of distress.
 I show you how to develop an inner nurturing voice–a voice that is warm, kind, validating, calming, loving, supportive, encouraging, , hopeful, soothing and nurturing.
 And this supportive voice within can help restore you to emotional balance and help you address and meet your needs without turning to food.

-In Self-Care Skill 2 I show you how to catch and reframe any negative, critical, judgmental self-defeating thoughts, again, using an inner nurturing voice.
+I also show you how to catch and reframe any negative, critical, judgmental self-defeating thoughts, again, using an inner nurturing voice.
 When your brain and internal world is calm and stress-free, it’s much easier to make healthy food choices.